Skip to content

 This section explains how DUMB is structured, how services are orchestrated, and how the frontend, backend, and proxy layers interact.

-DUMB bundles a FastAPI backend, a Nuxt 4 frontend, and a set of managed services (core, dependent, and optional).
-The backend owns configuration, process lifecycle, and update automation.
-The frontend surfaces status, logs, and configuration controls.
+DUMB bundles a FastAPI backend, a Nuxt 4 frontend, a Traefik access layer, and a set of managed services (core, dependent, and optional).
+The backend owns configuration, process lifecycle, setup hooks, dependency ordering, health checks, update automation, and Traefik route generation.
+The frontend surfaces onboarding, status, logs, metrics, configuration controls, and embedded service UIs.

 flowchart TD